guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 ---

-[BEM](http://www.bem.info) is a CSS naming convention that encourages writing modular code.
+[BEM](http://www.bem.info) is a system of naming classes that encourages the good practice of writing modular code.

-It can really help bring structure and meaning to the way you name your classes and it's something I use consistently in my day to day work.
+It can really help bring structure and meaning to the way we name things and it's something I use consistently in my day to day client work.
+It can be used with or without Sass but Sass and BEM are a great combination.

 In this episode you'll learn:

-* What BEM is
+* What BEM is and what it stands for
 * How to leverage the Sass ampersand with BEM
 * And some BEM best practices